-Importantly, by using the rising SFH prior, which is physically motivated, we obtain a SFH for ZF-UDS-7329 that is roughly consistent with the latest high-redshift observations of star-forming galaxies.
-Specifically, Fig.~\ref{fig.priorSFHs} shows SFRs from several spectroscopically confirmed galaxies, including GS-z14-0 and GS-z14-1 \citep[$\mstar \approx 10^8~\Msun$,][]{carniani24}, GN-z11 \citep[$\mstar \approx 10^9~\Msun$,][]{tacchella23}, GLASS-z12 \citep[$\mstar \approx 10^9~\Msun$,][]{castellano24}, REBELS-04 \citep[$\mstar \approx 10^9~\Msun$,][]{bouwens22}, REBELS-25 \citep[$\mstar \approx 10^{10}~\Msun$,][]{bouwens22}, JADES-318593 \citep[$\mstar \approx 10^{11}~\Msun$][]{simmonds24}, RUBIES-UDS-z7 \citep[$\mstar \approx 10^{10}~\Msun$,][]{weibel24}, and proto-cluster SPT0311-58 \citep[$\mstar \approx 10^{11}~\Msun$,][]{arribas24}.
-In contrast, the flat SFH prior gives a SFR of $\sim600~\Msun~\yr^{-1}$ at $z\approx10-20$, which is nearly 2 orders of magnitude above those direct SFR measurements.
-On the other hand, the rising SFH prior leads to a SFR of $\sim40~\Msun~\yr^{-1}$ at $z\approx10-20$, which is much closer to these direct observations.
-Still, our inferred SFHs lies roughly a factor of 2 above those direct estimates.
+Still, even disregarding the uncertainties due to metallicity evolution, our inferred SFHs lies roughly a factor of 2 above those direct estimates.
 A possible way to alleviate this tension is by considering mergers: we are are measuring a SFH of a galaxy that assembled through both in-situ star formation and ex-situ mass accretion (mergers of galaxies).
 It is therefore not surprising that the SFR we estimate at early times in ZF-UDS-7329 is higher than what observed in any single high-redshift galaxy, since the SFH of ZF-UDS-7329 includes both the SFR of the main progenitor and all of its accreted satellites.
 While we cannot measure the ex-situ mass fraction for this specific galaxy, we find that the extended morphology (relatively large size of $>1$ kpc) with its colour gradient is consistent with having undergone (multiple) mergers.
 Specifically, the colour gradient is consistent with inside-out quenching \citep{tacchella15, tacchella18_dust}.
 The high central stellar density could be formed through a gas compaction event \citep{springel05, robertson06, hopkins13_merger, zolotov15, tacchella16_MS}, which is triggered by mergers or counter-rotating streams \citep{dekel14_nugget, lapiner23}.
 This nuclear starburst will consume and expel most of the gas, leading to a quenching episode, soon after which the re-accreted and newly accreted gas with higher angular momentum will form mostly stars in an extended disc configuration \citep{tacchella16_profile}.
 In addition, this galaxy lies probably in an over-density (see Section~\ref{subsec:environment}), where mergers are prevalent, in particular at higher redshifts \citep{hopkins06a}.